namjachingu/CS50/mario/readme.md

   ######

 If the user doesn’t input a positive integer between 1 and 8, then the program re-prompts the user until they cooperate.

+The second half of the program mirrors the pyramid, leaving you with two pyramids.
+There is be a gap between the adjacent pyramids.